julienadatrain/Adatrain-website/README.md

 |  209 | All systems were operational - 100% uptime.
 Discovery Stake Pool is now appearing in Daedalus. |
 |  208 | Pool and relays are now live.
 Our pool was affected by the Daedalus bug and our pool did not appear in the pool list. |

-### Relay List
+### Relays

-We decided the locate our three relay nodes across the world to ensure fast block propagation across the network.
+Three relay nodes across the world to ensure fast block propagation across the network.

-- blue.adatrain.com:6003 (USA)
-- red.adatrain.com:6003 (USA)
-- purple.adatrain.com:6003 (USA)

 ### Future